-First Edition of 200 copies SIGNED and dated by Toby Mott
+First Edition of 200 copies autographed and dated by Toby Mott

-Violence Grows is a forceful, wide-ranging look at four iconoclastic female icons of the 1980s.
+Violence Grows: Toby Mott is a forceful, wide-ranging look at four iconoclastic female icons of the 1980s.
 A four-phase journey, focusing on three punk artists and one divisive politician.
 All four re-shaped antiquated ideas on identity, sexuality, and the role of women in a dysfunctional society.
 These four determined women set out to overturn the world they lived in.

-The confrontational content of Violence Grows examines a patriarchal elitist system and how culture can subvert it.
+The confrontational content of Violence Grows: Toby Mott examines a patriarchal elitist system and how culture can subvert it.
 Presenting material from the archive of The Mott Collection a counter-cultural archive of these transgressive women of the 1980s with a pointed political edge.

 This empowering collection of galvanising ephemera highlights the political and social troubles of the past whilst illuminating the times we’re living through right now.

 Four image-based publications, one dedicated to each subject; Margaret Thatcher, Honey Bane, Cosey Fanni Tutti, and One A2 poster and a vintage sheet of Margaret Thatcher toilet paper all housed in a sticker embellished mailer box.

 Art Direction: Jamie Reid.
 Design: Emmanuel O’Brien.
 Text Editor: Vivien Goldman All source material courtesy of The Mott Collection.
 ISBN 978-1-83853-186-7